 The world of investing, 401(k), IRA, stocks and mutual funds isn’t as straightforward as investors would like it to be.
 For example, the name “high-yield savings account” can be misleading, as the rates of these accounts are not always high, and they tend to fluctuate pretty often.
+Continue reading to discover the pros and cons of high-yield savings account, how often the rates change and why, and whether or not you should invest in a money market account.

 High-yield savings accounts can have initial interest rates that make them quite attractive, and they offer returns that are higher than regular savings accounts.
 However, there are also terms specifying that the interest rate can be changed at any time, making it difficult to predict the interest rate going forward.